apache/incubator-hivemall/docs/gitbook/eval/auc.md

   select 0.8 as prob, 1 as label union all select 0.7 as prob, 1 as label
-), data_ordered as (
-  select prob, label
-  from data
-  order by prob desc
 )
-select auc(prob, label)
-from (
-  select prob, label
+select auc(prob, label) as auc from ( select prob, label from data
-  from data_ordered
-  distribute by floor(prob / 0.2)
+  DISTRIBUTE BY floor(prob / 0.2)
+  SORT BY prob DESC
 ) t;
 ```